GaiusCoffee/lethal-things-ccg/README.md

 # Lethal Things CCG

+Rules for at least two players, 10 mins per player game time.

+## Parts of a Card

+At the front of the Card (the "Thing" side), the name of the card is on the top along with its Victory Point value.
+Below the illustration, there will be a Tag box that contains all of the tags that is associated with the card, and the card text box below it.

+The card text box can be divided to the highlighted Cost or Trigger and the card's Effect, seperated by a colon ':'.
+If the card text does not have a Cost or Trigger, then the effect is always active while it is in the play area.

+The back of the Card (the "Resource" side) is mostly the same as the front, except the card name is not visible and there are no Victory Point values.

 ## How to Win

 The first player to start their turn with 10 Victory Points wins the game.